-Table 4.5 below examines how accessible jobs are by driving and transit, comparing access to jobs via transit and automobile during peak hours and other times of the day.
+Table 4.6 below examines how accessible jobs are by driving and transit, comparing access to jobs via transit and automobile during peak hours and other times of the day.
 This table is also included above in the Mobility section, which provides more details on the methodology and how access to destinations is related to land use patterns and the transportation system.

-Table 4.5: Percent of jobs accessible by driving and by transit, by community type and time of day, 2020 (Metro travel model and land use data)
+Table 4.6: Percent of jobs accessible by driving and by transit, by community type and time of day, 2020 (Metro travel model and land use data)

 Percent of jobs accessible within

 a 30-minute drive a 45-minute transit trip

-During rush hour 43% 7%
+During rush hour 41% 7%

-Outside of rush hour 50% 6%
+Outside of rush hour 46% 6%

-Anyone who is able to commute by auto enjoys reasonably good access to jobs - the average driver can reach roughly half of the region's jobs outside of rush hour.
-But transit does not provide nearly the same level of access as driving does; people can reach five to ten times as many jobs by auto as they can by driving.
+Anyone who is able to commute by auto has reasonably good access to jobs-the average driver can reach roughly half of the region's jobs outside of rush hour.
+But transit does not provide nearly the same level of access as driving does; people can access five to ten times as many jobs by auto as they can by driving.
 Adding high-frequency transit service that connects the neighborhoods where workers live to employment centers is critical to meeting the RTP's goal of providing multimodal connections to work.

-Table 4.6 below compares how complete the bike/ped network is45 in key 2040 geographies - centers, station communities, mixed-use communities, and employment/industrial lands - versus
+Table 4.7 below compares how complete the bike/ped network is 44 in key 2040 geographies - centers, station communities, mixed-use communities, and employment/industrial lands-versus in the region as a whole.
+Meeting the economy goal in the RTP means prioritizing active transportation investments in these centers.

-45 Metro distinguishes between on-street bicycle and pedestrian gaps in facilities like bike lanes and sidewalks and off-street bike/ped gaps in facilities like trails.
+&lt;sup>44 Metro distinguishes between on-street bicycle and pedestrian gaps in facilities like bike lanes and sidewalks and off-street bike/ped gaps in facilities like trails.
 On-street facilities are generally needed to provide good active transportation connections in centers, near transit, and along arterials, whereas off-street facilities provide longer-distance connections between these areas.
-Table 4.2 focuses on the on-street bike/ped network.
+Table 4.7 focuses on the on-street bike/ped network.